-How to clean mold, mildew or leaf stains from leather or vinyl?
+How to clean mold, mildew, leaf stains or pinking from leather or vinyl?

-Mildew, mold and leaf stains on vinyl or leather upholstery often cannot be completely cleaned, but they can be concealed with a new finish.
+Mildew, mold, leaf stains, and pinking on vinyl or leather upholstery often cannot be completely cleaned, but they can be concealed with a new color.
 Mold and mildew are fungi and must first be killed, so they do not colonize and grow through the new finish.

 Learn how to kill mold on leather.